wholmen/Master/README.md

 # Master
-I repository for my Master thesis on Coupled Cluster theory
+The repository for Wilhelm Holmen's Master thesis on Coupled Cluster theory

 The folder contains following subfolders: